Alain Bouchard: Career

 At nineteen, Bouchard worked as a stock boy in his brother's Perrette milk store and in 1969 was hired by Perrette's owner to scout and set up new stores.
 After Bouchard had opened 100 of Perrette’s 184 stores, he left Perrette because he believed that the company did not treat its employees well.
 He then joined Provi-Soir, a competitor, as the head of development, construction, and real estate.
 Wanting to open his own store, Bouchard also attended business courses at HEC Montreal for three years while studying English.
-He eventually bought two Provi-Soir franchises using his earning from private real-estate investments.
+He eventually bought two Provi-Soir franchises using his earnings from private real-estate investments.

 In the late 1970s, Bouchard worked independently as a retailer before founding Alimentation Couche-Tard in 1980.
 Serving as Chief Executive Officer of Alimentation Couche-Tard from 1980 to 2014, Bouchard led the company as it expanded from one convenience store to more than 12,500 convenience stores around the world.
 Maintaining a decentralized organization structure and using the best ideas found in the organization has been noted by Bouchard as factors in Couche-Tard's success.
 In 2003 the company acquired U.S. based Circle K.